multiparty/conclave-simulator/README.md

-# conclave-cli
+# conclave-simulator
-CLI for CiCi deployment of Conclave
+Interactive web-based simulator for the Conclave framework.